Carvago/career-framework/tech/career-framework/calibration.md

 The process is following:
 - Employees fill in their self-rating in the competency spreadsheet and submit it to their manager AHEAD of the performance review meeting.
 Employees are encouraged to ask their colleagues for feedback before submitting the self-review.
 - Managers prepare draft of the performance reviews for the employees based on their self-evaluation, feedback collected and performance observed over the last 6 months.
-- Managers submit the proposed score to their superiors (eg. Engineering Managers submit proposed score of their ICs to Engineering Directors).
+- Managers submit the proposed score to their superiors (e.g. Engineering Managers submit proposed score of their ICs to Engineering Directors).
 The draft score is added to the global spreadsheet.
 - Pre-review calibration sessions are organized within various groups:
   - For each family, its Engineering Director and all Engineering Managers meet and go through:
-    - For all promotions to senior roles and higher (eg. to Senior Engineer and higher for IC track), discuss justification/achievements
+    - For all promotions to senior roles and higher (e.g. to Senior Engineer and higher for IC track), discuss justification/achievements
     - Review list of people not progressing at all, people progressing significantly faster than others - discuss
   - For small families, it makes sense to do a combined session with members of 2 families together.
 The similar calibration sessions should also happen on higher levels:
     - VP & Engineering Directors reviewing draft ratings of Engineering Managers